CoE4BD/HadoopHowTo/hadoopMaven/hadoopMaven.md

 ### Install MavenFirst, open a shell terminal and check if Maven version 3 is already installed.
 `$ mvn -v`
-*Note for Mac Users: If you install XCode, Maven 3 should be installed for you* If it is not installed, enter the following command to install (make sure you have access to the Internet) `$ sudo apt-get install maven`After it is completely done, type in 'mvn -v' again, you might see the following information
+*Note for OS X Users: If you install XCode, Maven 3 should be installed for you* If it is not installed, enter the following command to install (make sure you have access to the Internet) `$ sudo apt-get install maven`After it is completely done, type in 'mvn -v' again, you might see the following information
 	Apache Maven 3.0.4 	Maven home: /usr/share/maven 	Java version: 1.6.0_27, vendor: Sun Microsystems Inc. 	Java home: /usr/lib/jvm/java-6-openjdk-amd64/jre 	Default locale: en_US, platform encoding: UTF-8 	OS name: "linux", version: "3.8.0-30-generic", arch: "amd64", family: "unix" ### Install EclipseTo install Eclipse, enter the following command (make sure you have access to the Internet)